 Saving energy in general helps cut back on emissions, and tumble dryers use a lot of it — especially if you don't have a newer, more energy-efficient one at your disposal.
 Hanging up your clothes to dry gets around this problem.
 And you don't need a clothes line running through your backyard as movies would suggest (though, by all means, go the classic route if you want).
 A small drying rack that's easy to store in a closet will do the trick.

-You might even save money on your next electricity bill.
+save money on your next electricity bill.

 Vote With Climate Change In Mind